ModelW/proxy-ts/doc/source/installation.md

 ```

 This module uses [`http-proxy-module`](https://github.com/chimurai/http-proxy-middleware/) under the hood.

 The `options` configuration point are passed directly to the underlying `createProxyMiddleware()` call.

+The `forwardHost` option automatically sets the `x-forwarded-host` header.

 The `filters` configuration allows for deciding what to proxy, and what not to proxy.
 Each filter can specify one or more of these options: